Rottnest Island is a beautiful island paradise in the Indian Ocean that can be easily reached as a day trip from Perth, Western Australia.

 For example, although it is very pleasant and sunny weather in the winter, boat tours around the island only run in the summer, and it will probably be a little too cold to go swimming.

 Luckily there are many options whilst on the island, and whatever you choose to do and whenever you choose to go to Rottnest, you’ll have a fabulous time!

 Other Places To Visit In Western Australia

-Alternatively, if you’ll just be based in Perth for your trip, there’s other great day trips you can take such as the day trip to Pinnacles Desert and Lancelin Sand Dunes – a really fun day out!
+If however you’ll just be based in Perth for your trip, and won’t be doing a road trip there are plenty of great day trips you can take from Perth such as the day trip to Pinnacles Desert and Lancelin Sand Dunes – a really fun day out.